 - Large network of insurers

 What kind of commercial truck insurance do I need?

 Finding the level of protection that fits your needs and budget involves considering the freight you carry and your business operations.

 The Federal Motor Carrier Safety Administration sets minimum insurance requirements for commercial trucking.
-To legally operate a commercial trucker, you’re required to carry public liability insurance, which includes bodily injury, property damage and environmental restoration.
+At a minimum, to legally operate a commercial truck, you’re required to carry public liability insurance, which includes bodily injury, property damage and environmental restoration.